Skip to content

 PostCompact.tsPostCompactRecord compaction summary

-Stop.tsStopRecord assistant response and end runtime session with completeTask: true
+Stop.tsStopRecord assistant response and end the runtime session with completeTask: false

 StatusLine setup

 StatusLine.ts is wired via the plugin's hooks.json top-level statusLine entry using ${CLAUDE_PLUGIN_ROOT}, so it resolves automatically for both marketplace installs and --plugin-dir usage.
-No local agent-tracer clone is required.
+Marketplace installs do not need a target-project copy of the Agent Tracer source; --plugin-dir still points at your local checkout.

 The plugin's statusLine: